garysweaver/irie/README.md

 ##### ignore_bad_json_attributes

 True by default.
 Ignores keys that aren't accessible attributes or associations that have an `accepts_nested_attributes_for`.
-This should be true most likely if `wrapped_json` is true.

 ##### intuit_post_or_put_method